Skip to content

 The collapse of the country's economy resulted in food prices soaring and 64% of households unable to meet their basic needs.
 The situation was also exacerbated by the Taliban takeover.

-The 6.1 magnitude earthquake that struck Afghanistan in June 2021 caused even more devastation.
-Over 1,000 people were killed and thousands more injured.
+The 6.3 magnitude earthquake that struck Afghanistan in October 2023 and subsequent aftershocks caused even more devastation killing over 2,000 people were killed and thousands more injured.

 What are the most urgent needs in Afghanistan?